Inspecting for the future (2024–2030)

 • Part of our aim is to bring external inspection and providers’ internal evaluation processes closer together.
 Better alignment of these processes will better support improvement.

-• We’ll use our resources where they are needed most, such as with settings that need support and monitoring for improvement.
+• We’ll continue to use our resources where they are needed most, such as with settings that need support and monitoring for improvement.

 Consultation responses